| Click here to Quickly Compare the Pedals in this article |

 The Canadian boutique builders Union Tube and Transistor wanted to make a Tone Bender that cleans up like a Fuzz Face, so they did just that!
 Sitting tonally between those two titans of fuzz, the Sone Bender also was designed to work before or after buffered pedals, which fixes a classic issue with vintage-style fuzzes.
 See also the Tour Bender, a silicon version of the same pedal.

 This modern Bender solves all of the issues with vintage fuzzes and adds unique features.
 You get two Bender circuits in one: the Mark II and Mark 1.5, which has one less transistor engaged.
 The impedance control allows the pedal to be placed anywhere in your chain and the bias knob can starve the voltage or just be tweaked to adjust for temperature.
 Plus, you get a three-way EQ toggle for a fat boost or mid boost.

-A Mark II Tone Bender for modern players, the Rosie has a combination JFET and silicon transistor circuit, which nullify any temperature issues and allow you to place the pedal anywhere in your chain with no problem.
-The tone switch cuts that accentuated low end that can come from humbucker guitars.
+A Mark II Tone Bender for modern players, the Rosie has a combination JFET and silicon transistor circuit, which nullifies any temperature issues and allows you to place the pedal anywhere in your chain with no problem.
+The tone switch cuts accentuates the low end that can come from humbucker guitars.